zimfw/zimfw/README.md

 Settings
 --------

+Modules are installed using `git` by default.
+If you don't have `git` installed, or if you want to take advantage of our degit tool for faster and lighter module installations, you can set degit as the default tool with:

+    zstyle ':zim:zmodule' use 'degit'

 By default, `zimfw` will check if it has a new version available every 30 days.
 This can be disabled with: